cdktf/cdktf-provider-gitlab/docs/groupProtectedEnvironment.java.md

 Array of approval rules to deploy, with each described by a hash.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.11.0/docs/resources/group_protected_environment#approval_rules GroupProtectedEnvironment#approval_rules}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.0.0/docs/resources/group_protected_environment#approval_rules GroupProtectedEnvironment#approval_rules}

----

-##### `requiredApprovalCount`<sup>Optional</sup> <a name="requiredApprovalCount" id="@cdktf/provider-gitlab.groupProtectedEnvironment.GroupProtectedEnvironment.Initializer.parameter.requiredApprovalCount"></a>

-- *Type:* java.lang.Number

-The number of approvals required to deploy to this environment.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.11.0/docs/resources/group_protected_environment#required_approval_count GroupProtectedEnvironment#required_approval_count}

 ---